Mozilla-Ocho/formulaic-python/README.md

 ### Do our imports

-Import `Formula` which is what we'll use to work with our Formulas, `OpenClient` a wrapper on the OpenAI library to make it seamless to send Formula prompts to any OpenAI compatible, and a helper function `load_formula` to open Formula files.
+Import `Formula` which is what we'll use to work with our Formulas, `OpenClient` a wrapper on the OpenAI library to make it seamless to send Formula prompts to any OpenAI compatible API, and a helper function `load_formula` to open Formula files.

 ```
 from formulaic import Formula, OpenClient, load_formula